 Public health research has enormous breadth and scope.
-The research group will be interested in the full continuum of possible public health research topics.
+The research group is interested in the full continuum of possible public health research topics.

 CEU South Asia Research Group (SARG) is a multidisciplinary initiative bringing together faculty, staff and students who share a passion for the study of South Asia.
 SARG's regular activities include research seminars, reading groups, film screenings, cultural celebrations and roundtables.

-The Spatial Mapping and Analysis Research Group (SMARG) of the Central European University (CEU) aims to be a focal point of the University geospatial research and teaching activities.
-Initiated and hosted by the CEU Environmental Systems Laboratory (http://syslab.ceu.hu) the Research Group brings together faculty, researchers and students from various University departments and units covering the entire range of possible application of geospatial methods, technologies and software packages.
+The Spatial Mapping and Analysis Research Group (SMARG) of the Central European University (CEU) aims to be a focal point of the university geospatial research and teaching activities.
+Initiated and hosted by the CEU Environmental Systems Laboratory (https://syslab.ceu.edu) the Research Group brings together faculty, researchers and students from various university departments and units covering the entire range of possible application of geospatial methods, technologies and software packages.